jwlodek/py_cui/docs/usage.md

 **Overview Mode**

 In overview mode, you use your arrow keys to navigate between widgets.
-Note that making a `py_cui` with a gap between widgets will not work, as they will be unreachable.
-Please use row_span/column_span instead.
 While in overview mode you may also press buttons by hovering over them and pressing Enter, or you may enter focus mode on a widget by hovering over it and pressing Enter.
 In addition, any keybindings you add to the root `PyCUI` object will be accessible while in overview mode.
 Also while in overview mode, by default the `q` key is used to quit.

 **Focus mode**